VolvoCarsMobility/sensible-logging-for-android/CODE-OF-CONDUCT.md

 Reports should be directed to *[Christian Jensen christian.jensen(at)m.co]*, the Project Steward(s) for *Android Log*.
 It is the Project Steward’s duty to receive and address reported violations of the code of conduct.
-They will then work with a committee consisting of representatives from the Open Source Programs Office and the Google Open Source Strategy team.
-If for any reason you are uncomfortable reaching out to the Project Steward, please email opensource@google.com.

 We will investigate every complaint, but you may not receive a direct response.
 We will use our discretion in determining when and how to follow up on reported